Samsagax/hhfc/README.md

 ## Contributing
+If you have written configurations for some device that can be generic enough and safe to use, please add it as a Gist link in
+[this issue](https://github.com/Samsagax/hhfc/issues/1) or as a Pull Request for inclusion.

-The project is under the GPLv3 license and all contributions are welcome.
+The project is under the GPLv3 license and all kinds of contributions are welcome.